razbikel/Digital-Humanities-For-Computer-Science/README.md

     This list is exported to a JSON file, which I used to create CSV files for text analysis.

   * CSVs directory - The CSV files I used to analyze the text:
-    CSV file for each character with the word distribution in each season CSV file containing the list of characters, gender, and the total number of words spoken by each character CSV file with the names of the places mentioned in the series, their frequency of occurrence and longitude and latitude corresponding to each location in order to produce a     map
+    * CSV file for each character with the word distribution in each season
+    * CSV file containing the list of characters, gender, and the total number of words spoken by each character
+    * CSV file with the names of the places in the series, their frequency of occurrence and longitude and latitude corresponding to each location in order to produce a map.
-    A CSV file used for semantic analysis that contains for each character its religion and the corresponding polarity value for it
+    * CSV file used for semantic analysis that contains for each character its religion and the corresponding polarity value for it
-    A CSV file containing the results of the experiment for performing topic modeling for each season, with the 3 main topics and the 5 most valuable words.
+    * CSV file containing the results of the experiment for performing topic modeling for each season, with the 3 main topics and the 5 most valuable words.

   * transcripts directory - Episodes of the series downloaded from the web, using the Python library 'BeautifulSoup', with each episode saved in a text file.